Culture of Brazil: Beauty

-Brazil has more plastic surgeons per capita than anywhere else in the world.
+Brazil has more plastic surgeon per capita than anywhere else in the world.
 In 2001, there were 350,000 cosmetic surgery operations in a population of 170 million.
-This is an impressive number for a nation where sixty percent of the working population earns less than 150 U.S. dollars per month.
+This is an impressive number for a nation where sixty per cent of the working population earns less than 150 U.S. dollars per month.
 In 2007 alone, Brazilians spent US$22 billion on hygiene and cosmetic products making the country the third largest consumer of cosmetic products in the world.
 95% of Brazilian women want to change their bodies and the majority will seriously consider going under the knife.
 The pursuit of beauty is so high on the agenda for Brazilian women that new research shows they spend 11 times more of their annual income on beauty products (compared to UK and US women).
 Brazil has recently emerged as one of the leading global destinations for medical tourism.
-Brazilians are no strangers to cosmetic surgery, undergoing hundreds of thousands of procedures a year, by all socio-economic levels as well.

-The general attitude in Brazil toward cosmetic surgery borders on reverence.
+Brazilians are no strangers to cosmetic surgery, undergoing hundreds of thousands of procedures a year, by all socio-economic levels as well.The general attitude in Brazil toward cosmetic surgery borders on reverence.
 Expressions such as "the power of the scalpels", "the magic of cosmetic surgeries", and the "march toward scientific progress" are seen and heard everywhere.
 Whereas cosmetic surgery in the U.S. or Europe is still seen as a private matter, and one that is slightly embarrassing or at least socially awkward, in Brazil surgeries are very public matters.
 To have plastic surgery is to show that you have the money to afford it.
 In Brazil, modifying one's body through surgery is about more than just becoming more beautiful and desirable.
 It is even about more than showing that you care about yourself, which is a phrase in the Brazilian mass media.
 Surgical transformations are naturalized as necessary enhancements.
 Instead, modifying your body in Brazil is fundamentally about displaying your wealth.
 But since much is associated with race, changing one's body is also about approximating whiteness.
 An April 2013 article in The Economist noted that "[looking white] still codes for health, wealth and status.
-Light-skinned women strut São Paulo's upmarket shopping malls in designer clothes; dark-skinned maids in uniform walk behind with the bags and babies.
+Light-skinned women strut São Paulo's upmarket shopping malls in designer clothes; dark-skinned maids in uniform walk behind with their bags and babies.
 Black and mixed-race Brazilians earn three-fifths as much as white ones.
 They are twice as likely to be illiterate or in prison, and less than half as likely to go to university. ...
-The unthinking prejudice expressed in common phrases such as 'good appearance' (meaning pale-skinned) and 'good hair' (not frizzy) means many light-skinned Brazilians have long preferred to think of themselves as 'white', whatever their parentage."

-There are marking differences between perceptions of beauty among working-class patients in public hospitals, and upper-middle class patients in private clinics.
+The unthinking prejudice expressed in common phrases such as 'good appearance' (meaning pale-skinned) and 'good hair' (not frizzy) means many light-skinned Brazilians have long preferred to think of themselves as 'white', whatever their parentage."There are marking differences between perceptions of beauty among working-class patients in public hospitals, and upper-middle class patients in private clinics.
 Plastic surgery is conceptualized by the upper-middle class mainly as an act of consumption that fosters distinction and reinforces the value of whiteness.
-In contrast, working-class patients describe plastic surgery as a basic necessity that provides the "good appearance" needed in the job market and "repairs" their bodies from the wear of their physical labor as workers and as mothers.
+In contrast, working-class patients describe plastic surgery as a basic necessity that provides the "good appearance" needed in the job market and "repairs" their bodies from the wear of their physical labour as workers and as mothers.
 Patients from different walks of life desire plastic surgery for different reasons.